Indonesia calls for negotiation and diplomacy after Russia attacks Ukraine, will not impose sanctions

 Indonesia has also told its citizens in Ukraine to gather at its embassy for a possible evacuation.

-According to the Indonesian ministry of Foreign Affairs, there are 138 Indonesians living in Ukraine, the majority of whom reside in the capital Kyiv and the port city of Odessa, both of which were under attack on Thursday.
+According to the Indonesian foreign ministry, there are 138 Indonesians living in Ukraine, the majority of whom reside in the capital Kyiv and the port city of Odessa, both of which were under attack on Thursday.

+In a tweet, President Joko Widodo wrote: “Stop war.
+War brings suffering to mankind and endangers the world.”

 Russian forces fired missiles at several cities in Ukraine and landed troops on its south coast on Thursday, after President Vladimir Putin authorised what he called a special military operation in the east.